check24-scholarships/check24-messenger-challenge/README.md

 | n  | x               | ...                  | ...                                                                      | ...              | ...                 | ...                 | ...                 |

 - `read_at` indicates a date time when the given message was viewed/read by the receiver and display it nicely to the sender by having checkmarks (see [UI examples](./example-ui/README.md)) within their chat message bubble.
-- `hidden_at` should indicate that a message gets hidden when reaching the specified datetime (must not be set)
+- *to be implemented: `hidden_at` should indicate that a message gets hidden when reaching the specified datetime (must not be set)*

 #### Message types